edicostasp/travel-app/README.md

 ## .Env file

-You will need to rename the '.env-UPDATEME' file to '.env' and enter your own API credentials
+You will need to create the '.env' file and enter your own API credentials

   ```
   PIXABAY_API_KEY=**************************